go-critic/go-critic/docs/overview.md

 ```

-`docStub` is syntax-only checker (fast).> You can either remove a comment to let go lint find it or change stub to useful comment.
+> You can either remove a comment to let go lint find it or change stub to useful comment.
 > This checker makes it easier to detect stubs, the action is up to you.

+`docStub` is syntax-only checker (fast).
 <a name="elseif-ref"></a>
 ## elseif
 Detects repeated if-else statements and suggests to replace them with switch statement.